 “do we really care so little about the earth on which we live that we don’t wish to protect its greatest wonder from the consequences of our own behaviour” Sir David Attenborough

-Harry Wright: Lawyer and founder of The Conservation Project
+Harry Wright: Director and Co-Founder of The Conservation Project International

 For thousands of years the world’s oceans have held a special place in our imagination.
 Without them life would never have evolved.